UKFELs/Puffin/BUILD.md

 4. Do `make && make install`.
 You should get a puffin binary in /path/to/puffin-install

+## Building on Ubuntu 16.04

+To build on Ubuntu, first install gfortran, openmpi, cmake, Git, and the parallel hdf5 and fftw libraries from the repositories.

+`sudo apt install gfortran libhdf5-mpi-dev libhdf5-openmpi-10 libhdf5-dev \
+libfftw3-dev libfftw3-mpi-dev cmake libopenmpi-dev git`

+For some reason, the hdf5 headers aren't automatically added to your path, so you need to manually add them so that CMake can find them:

+`export PATH=/usr/include/hdf5/openmpi:$PATH`

+Grab Puffin from Github:

+`git clone git@github.com:UKFELs/Puffin.git path/to/Puffin`

+`path/to/Puffin` in the above cammand is the location you want the files placed.

+Then, run CMake to find the libraries and create the Makefile (note that `path/to/desired/puffin/install` is the location you want the Puffin build installed to, and `path/to/puffin/` is the location of the directory that you downloaded Puffin to, same as in the `git clone` command above):

+`cmake -DCMAKE_INSTALL_PREFIX:PATH=path/to/desired/puffin/install -DENABLE_PARALLEL:BOOL=TRUE -DHdf5_MODULE_DIRS='/usr/include/hdf5/openmpi' -DHdf5_LIBRARY_DIRS='/usr/lib/x86_64-linux-gnu/hdf5/openmpi;/usr/lib/x86_64-linux-gnu/' -DHdf5_INCLUDE_DIRS='/usr/include/hdf5/openmpi' -DHdf5_LIBRARY_NAMES='hdf5_openmpi_fortran;hdf5_openmpi' -DHdf5_LIBRARIES='/usr/lib/x86_64-linux-gnu/libhdf5_openmpi_fortran.so;/usr/lib/x86_64-linux-gnu/libhdf5_openmpi.so' -DHdf5_STLIBS='/usr/lib/x86_64-linux-gnu/libhdf5_openmpi_fortran.a;/usr/lib/x86_64-linux-gnu/libhdf5_openmpi.a'  path/to/puffin/`

+Then build:

+`make`
+`make install`

+You'll find the Puffin executable in the subdirectory `bin` in the directory you told CMake to install Puffin to (i.e. after the above cmake command the location would be `path/to/desired/puffin/install/bin`).

-## Building hdf5 and fftw3 (and more) using bilder
+## Building hdf5 and fftw3 (and more) using Bilder

 Hdf5 and fftw3 parallel libraries may be cumbersome to build individually.
 The most popular linux distros have them in the official repositories.
 They can also be obtained and built by using bilder, which provides a stable base for building Puffin.
-This is usually what is used for Puffin development.
+This is usually what is used for Puffin running and development on HPC clusters.
 Bilder also allows one to build other packages needed for building and post-processing, like CMake and Python packages, and so on.
 In the below, we build fftw3, hdf5, and numpy and tables for Python.

 First, check out bilder from the repository.